Doon, County Limerick: Education

 Doon has two primary schools and one secondary school.

 Doon Convent Primary School was opened in 1868 by the Sisters of Mercy.
-Doon Convent was founded in 1865.
-It was the brain-child of Rev. Patrick Hickey P.P., who realised that a sound system of education was the only hope for the deprived people of the area.
-He had a grand-niece in the Convent of Mercy, Kinsale, County Cork and he invited sisters from Kinsale to come to Doon, which they did in February 1865.
+The foundation of Doon Convent in 1865 was led by Rev. Patrick Hickey P.P., who realised that a sound education was the only hope for the deprived people of the area.
+His grand-niece was in the Convent of Mercy, Kinsale, County Cork and he invited sisters from Kinsale to come to Doon, which they did in February 1865.

 Religious instruction and visitation of the sick were the main works carried out by the first Sisters of Mercy.
 They had no school so they instructed groups in the garden.
 In 1867 the Archbishop of Cashel visited the Convent (the Parish Priest's house) and gave the Sister's permission to build a school.
 The school was opened in 1868.
 Due to the closure of the National school and overcrowding in the Convent school an additional storey was built in 1878.

 The children were taught religion, English reading and writing, instrumental music and singing and crafts such as embroidery and painting.
 A small boarding school was started for those children who were too far away to attend daily.

 Stanley's Education Act 1831 had given state aid for the National Education or Primary education in Ireland.
-In the beginning this applied only to none denominational schools but after 1846 a compromise was reached between the Catholic interests and the British government.
+This initially applied only to non-denominational schools but after 1846 a compromise was reached between the Catholic interests and the British government.
 The result of this was religious orders accepted the state-aid system of Primary education and integrated into it a special time for religious education at the end of the day.
 This was the system that the Mercy Sisters operated in Doon.

 Education since 1924

-In 1924 the new Dáil Eireann dissolved the Board of Commissioners which had been set up by the Stanley Education Act 1831.
+In 1924, the new Dáil Eireann dissolved the Board of Commissioners which had been set up by the Stanley Education Act 1831.
 All the powers and functions of this commission were transferred to the new Department of Education.
 Irish became an important subject in the school curriculum so the Sisters began to learn Irish and took a qualifying examination in Irish.
 They prepared students for the Senior Oxford in 1921, established a Secondary Top in 1924 had a Matriculation class in 1925.
 In 1928 pupils sat for the Intermediate Certificate.

 The Convent of Mercy N.S. is located in the grounds of the Convent of Mercy, Doon, County Limerick.
 The school is co-educational from Junior Infants to 1st Class.
 From 2nd Class to 6th Class, the classes are all girls.